turingcompl33t/windows-internals/Virtualization/VBS.md

     - Device Guard -> stronger code signing guarantees through Hypervisor Code Integrity (HVCI)
     - Hyper Guard -> protected critical data structures and code, like Patch Guard?
     - Credential Guard -> protects unauthorized access to credentials, protects the lsass.exe process (by running it as a trustlet in IUM?)
-    - Application Guard -> stronger sandbox for Edge
+    - Application Guard -> stronger sandbox for Edge, and continually expanding to other processes that MS deems worthy
     - Host Guardian and Shielded Fabric -> use virtual TPM to protect a VM from the infrastructure it runs on

 **How does VBS work?**